openshift/oadp-operator/docs/developer/OnboardingDefaultPlugin.md

 - add new plugin to map `PluginSpecificFields`

 controllers/velero_test.go
-Add tests for buildVeleroDeployment in check plugin exist in velero deployment as initContainer
+- Add tests for buildVeleroDeployment in check plugin exist in velero deployment as initContainer

+docs/config/plugins.md
+- add new plugin